brenosouzamarques/brenosouzamarques/README.md

 Most of my analysis is done in **R**.
 To increase transparency and work towards Open Science, codes for recent analysis in projects I am working on are publicly shared here, together with anonymized data whenever possible.

-I'm currently studying linear algebra and will soon move to calculus, as prerequisites to a deeper understanding of probability theory.
-Bayesian modelling and the Python language will be learned later this year, hopefully.
-Will share code in the form of tutorials as I move forward in this journey.
 Feel free to contact me anytime: breno.marques@ufba.br